royeden/noton/README.md

 A minimal logic gates playground, written in ANSI C.

+Right-click to add nodes, and left-click to add wires.
+Nodes will emit a positive signal if all the connected wires have the same polarity.
+The screen has timers to the left, and notes to the right.
+The default timers are 6 trackers, 4 sequencers and 2 pools.

 ## Build

 To build [noton](https://wiki.xxiivv.com/noton), you must have [SDL2](https://wiki.libsdl.org/) and [PortMidi](http://portmedia.sourceforge.net/portmidi/).